 - Choose the storage location of “VMware Syncrep Tegile”

-- Select ESXi 6.5 or later for compatability mode
+- Select ESXi 6.5 or later for compatibility mode

 - On the customize hardware screen.
 Ensure the Server Specs match the original host hardware (if known).